CIA activities in Chad: 1981

 Human Rights Watch said "the United States helped Habré take power in the first clandestine operation launched by Ronald Reagan's CIA chief, William J. Casey, when he took over the agency in 1981.
 The purpose, according to Secretary of State Alexander Haig, was to "bloody Khadaffi's nose."
 The United States later provided Habré with tens of millions of dollars per year in military assistance, even after it became clear that Habré was committing atrocities against his own people."

 1982

 Habré deposed Oueddei on June 7, 1982 and the FAN leader became president; the post of prime minister was abolished.
 There followed a period of turmoil.
-Habré created the secret police force, the Documentation and Security Directorate (DSD) and many opponents of Habré were executed.
+Habré created the secret police force, the Directorate of Documentation and Security (DDS) and many opponents of Habré were executed.
 It also is believed that thousands of people from tribes Habré thought hostile to the regime were killed.
 It is estimated that Habré's government carried out 40,000 politically motivated killings and over 200,000 cases of torture, leading Human Rights Watch to dub him "Africa's Pinochet."

 1983

 In 1983, Libyan troops occupied all of the country north of Koro Toro.
 The United States used a clandestine base in Chad to train captured Libyan soldiers whom it was organizing into an anti-Gaddafi force.
-The US provided military aid and gave support to the DSD, according to The Washington Post.
+The US provided military aid and gave support to the DDS, according to The Washington Post.